OsamaAlRashed/EasyRefreshToken/README.md

   - Clear

 - and you can control with many options:

   - MultiDevice
   - TokenExpiredDays
   - BlockLoginWhenActive
   - GenerateTokenMethod
   - OnChangePasswordBehavior

+- note: when change on options, I highly recommend cleaning the table by `Clear`

 - Enjoy ...